-- Train and constantly coach the team: An effective Project Coach makes sure that everyone knows all roles and responsibilities.
+- Train and constantly coach the team: An effective Project Coach ensures everyone knows all roles and responsibilities.
 New team members need a well-organized introduction so that each new team member must hit the ground running.

 - Establish a project-specific “Definition of Done” (DoD): In MtO projects, the DoD includes agreeing on requirements, verification criteria, testing, and applying a review strategy on all levels.
 As a Project coach, actively support the Product Owner with this task.

 - Permanent alertness mode: Start every MtO project as if a “task force” were about to begin tomorrow.
 Think about it that way: “you are already in a customer escalation—you just don’t know it yet.”
 It is a fundamental mindset that is important for the success of MtO projects.

 - Work from home: In the generic SCRUM, face-time in an on-premise office is expected.
 An adaptive-agile mindset, on the other hand, makes it work by using the right tools and policies specific to work-from-home and geographically distributed teams.
 Working from home can pose a unique challenge, but it can work just fine, see the article series Alone together: on productive working from home for more details.